 - the manufacture of cement, metals and chemicals

-Over the past 100 years greenhouse gases in the atmosphere have increased by 50%.
-This causes the ‘greenhouse effect’ which is heating the atmosphere, endangering people and the planet.
+Over the past 100 years, human activity has significantly increased the amount of greenhouse gases in the atmosphere.
+This has enhanced the ‘greenhouse effect’ heating the atmosphere and oceans, destabilising the climate and endangering people and the planet.

 The UN reports that we must take radical action by 2030 to keep climate change within safe levels.
 Beyond this, catastrophic and irreversible change is expected.